mui/material-ui/CONTRIBUTING.md

 #### 2. Edit the page Markdown file.

 The Markdown file is the source for the website documentation.
 So, whatever you wrote there will be reflected on the website.
-In this case, the file you need to edit is `docs/src/pages/demos/buttons/buttons.md`, and I'm gonna add some description about SuperButtons.
+In this case, the file you need to edit is `docs/src/pages/demos/buttons/buttons.md`, and I'm going to add a description about SuperButtons.

 ```diff
 + ### Super buttons